 Banking regulations set clear guidelines for assessing the risk-mitigating effect of collateral and other security under the Basel III advanced approaches.
 The Bank's diversified business base means that loans are secured by many different types of collateral and security charges over inventory, accounts receivable or real estate.
 Risk assessments also take into account direct guarantees issued by the counterparty's parent company or other guarantors such as financial institutions.
-Other guarantees assessed by the Bank include credit derivatives, export credit agencies and credit enhancers.
+Other guarantees assessed by the Bank include credit derivatives (only for the purpose of hedging the CVA), export credit agencies and credit enhancers.
 Acceptance of these types of guarantees is governed by strict criteria.
 A guarantee is considered as mitigating a risk only when the guarantor is rated higher than the counterparty.
-The value of collateral or other security is only taken into account in measuring exposure if there is no strong correlation with the risk on the firstrank debtor.
+The value of collateral or other security is only taken into account in measuring exposure if there is no strong correlation with the risk on the first-rank debtor.